Commercial Vehicle DUI in California – Vehicle Code 23152(d)

 California charges ordinary DUI offenses under Vehicle Code 23152 VC.

-The ordinary offense, one not involving a commercial vehicle's operation, requires intoxication as an element of the DUI crime but presumes intoxication if the driver's blood alcohol content was at least .08 percent.
+The ordinary offense, one not involving a commercial vehicle's operation, requires intoxication as an element of the DUI crime but presumes intoxication if the driver's blood alcohol content is at least .08 percent.

 However, as noted above, Vehicle Code 23152(d) lowers that .08 minimum to just .04 percent for driving a commercial vehicle:

 Vehicle Code 23152(f) extends the DUI offense to driving under the influence of drugs.
-That provision also applies to drivers of commercial vehicles.
+That provision also applies to commercial vehicle drivers.

 At just .04 percent blood alcohol content, the defendant may show no signs of intoxication.